Jason Kelly

-Jason Kelly is a baseball coach and former player, who is the current head baseball coach of the Washington Huskies.
+Jason Kelly is a baseball coach and former player, who is currently the pitching coach of the Texas A&M Aggies.
 He played college baseball for the Cal Poly Mustangs, the Cuesta Cougars and the Missouri Valley Vikings.

 Playing career

 Kelly grew up in Santa Maria, California, where he attended St. Joseph High School.
 As a junior at St. Joseph, Kelly posted a 14–0 record with an earned run average (ERA) of 1.45, and recorded 107 strikeouts in 87 innings pitched, earning him Santa Maria Times All-Area MVP.
 Kelly enrolled at California Polytechnic State University, San Luis Obispo, where he played baseball for the Mustangs.
 As a freshman in 1999, Kelly pitched to a 3–1 record, a 7.91 ERA. and 30 innings pitched.
 In his second season, he redshirted.
 For the 2001 season, Kelly transferred to Cuesta College, where he pitched for the Cougars' head coach, Larry Lee.
 Kelly led the team with ten wins and 107 1/3 innings pitched, also getting named First Team All-Western State Conference.
 Kelly would finish his career playing for the Missouri Valley Vikings during the 2002 season.